 Introduction to OfS funding

 The Office for Students distributes government higher education funding to more than 300 providers in England.
+Providers must register with the OfS to receive this funding.

 Our grants do not meet the entire teaching costs of a course.
 Providers receive most of this cost through student tuition fees.